sdi1800065/invoice-frontend-react/README.md

-# Frameflat Photography — React App
+# Frameflat — React App

-Professional real estate and Airbnb photography studio website.
+Professional web design and maintenance service company website with integrated invoice automation.
-Transformed from the original [frameflat.gr](https://frameflat.gr) into a self-contained Vite + React application.
+Built as a Vite + React SPA that is served by the backend (build output emitted to `Invoice-Backend/dist/`).

 ## Tech Stack